telerik/justmock-docs/integration/continuous-integration/gitlab_guide.md

 # GitLab CI/CD Pipelines

-The following guide demonstrates how to integrate Telerik JustMock into your GitLab CI/CD pipelines, enabling advanced mocking features in your automated test runs.
+The following guide demonstrates how to integrate __Telerik JustMock__ into your __GitLab CI/CD pipelines__, enabling advanced mocking features in your automated test runs.

 ## Supported Continuous Integration Environment